boon-kc/design-and-deploy-eks-cluster-with-terraform/README.md

 - **AmazonEKSWorkerNodePolicy.** This policy is a predefined IAM policy by AWS to provide permissions required for Amazon EKS worker nodes such as joining the cluster or retriving information about the cluster.
 This is added to allow worker nodes to connect to the EKS control plane smoothly.

-- **AmazonEKSCNIPolicy.** This policy is a predefined IAM policy by AWS to provide permissions required to manage networking related actions, such as assigning IP addresses from the VPC cidr block, allowing the worker nodes to assign IP addresses for instances based on the available addresses from the VPC cidr block.
+- **AmazonEKS_CNI_Policy.** This policy is a predefined IAM policy by AWS to provide permissions required to manage networking related actions, such as assigning IP addresses from the VPC cidr block, allowing the worker nodes to assign IP addresses for instances based on the available addresses from the VPC cidr block.

 A custom IAM policy is also created for EBS storage.
 In the policy, various permissions such as creating volume, creating snapshots and modifying volues are added.
 These permissions allow the worker nodes to utilise EBS storage and store persistent data.
 This policy is also attached to the IAM role for worker nodes.